Skip to main content

 SaaS with native service accounts (Datadog, Snowflake, Sentry)Create a service account in that tool’s admin, scope it to the project or read-only role, and use its API key

-SaaS without service accounts (Linear, Asana on most plans)Create a dedicated user seat for the agent and use a personal access token from that seat
+SaaS without service accounts (Linear, Asana)Create a dedicated user seat for the agent and use a personal access token from that seat

 Cloud APIs (AWS, GCP)Create a dedicated IAM principal with the narrowest policy that covers the work